 - Info For Our Visitors

 Surgery - Quail Creek Veterinary Clinic - OKC, OK

 Anesthesia is always considered a risk, but at Quail Creek Veterinary Clinic we do everything we can to minimize the risk for your pet:

-All anesthetized pets should not be fed after the night before the procedure; water is ok in most cases.
+All anesthetized pets should not be fed after

 We recommend pre-surgical labwork on all pets, including a Complete Blood Count and either a small Chemistry panel for pets under 5 or a full panel for pets over 5 years old.

 We tailor our anesthetics and drugs administered based on your pet's individual needs, age, bloodwork results, and previous anesthetic events.
 We use the safest anesthetics possible, and in many cases can reverse the effects if necessary.

 Your pet will have a shaved spot on it's leg where the IV catheter was placed.
 All pets undergoing surgical procedures will have an IV catheter.

 We also use a multi-modal approach to pain management, in some cases using more than one pain control agent that work through different pathways to ensure that your pet is pain-free.
 Your pet will receive pain medication to continue at home after most procedures.

 We recommend that all pets not intended for breeding undergo castration or ovariohysterectomy at 6 months of age.
 Some giant breed dogs may benefit from delaying the spay until 12-18 months, please discuss your pet's recommendations with your veterinarian.
 We also check for retained deciduous (baby teeth) and recommend extraction at the time of the procedure.